ipspace/blog/content/series/dcbgp/_index.md

 {{<series-listing tag="relevant" year="sure">}}

-These BGP details might help you when designing or deploying your next BGP-based network:
+{{<plushy master>}}These BGP details might help you when designing or deploying your next BGP-based network:

 {{<series-listing tag="details" year="why not">}}